Pranav-J-Kumar-OOO/Mech-Agri/README.md

 5. Connect Arduino Serial TX/RX to ESP32 pins 16/17
 6. Power up — data streams to Blynk dashboard automatically

-> ⚠️ Never commit real credentials.
-Use placeholders and add a `.gitignore`
-> for any config files containing tokens or passwords.

 ---

-## Built

-2023 · Science Expo · Age 15

----

 ## Note

 Code preserved from expo build.
-The final expo version used capacitive moisture sensors; this code reflects an earlier resistive-sensor iteration.
+The final expo version used capacitive moisture sensors, NPK sensors and more; this code reflects an earlier resistive-sensor iteration.
 Circuit diagrams and hardware photos included.